 A deciduous tree to 10 m in the wild.
-Bark grey to purplish grey.
+Bark grey to purplish-grey.
 Branchlets glabrous, green, turning grey to brown and woody only after several years.
-Buds, ovoid, with five to eight pairs of imbricate scales.
+Buds, ovoid, with 5 to 8 pairs of imbricate scales.
 Leaves narrowly pentagonal in outline, base subcordate, 3– to 5-lobed, (6–) 8–15 × 7–15 cm, margins entire, lobes triangular to ovate, apically acuminate, upper surface dark green, lower surface pale green, softly grey pubescent, particularly along veins; petiole 5–9 cm long, slender, glabrous, exuding milky sap when broken; autumn colour clear yellow.
 Inflorescence terminal, corymbose, many flowered.
-Flowers yellowish, 5-merous, usually andromonoecious, sepals elliptic to oblong, ~0.4 cm long, petals oblong to obovate, same length as sepals, stamens eight, inserted in the middle or outside the nectar disc.
+Flowers yellowish, 5-merous, usually andromonoecious, sepals elliptic to oblong, ~0.4 cm long, petals oblong to obovate, same length as sepals, stamens 8, inserted in the middle or outside the nectar disc.
 Samaras 2 to 5 cm long, wings spreading acutely or erect.
 Flowering in April, fruiting in September (China).
 (Xu et al. 2008).

 Distribution China Chongqing, northern Guangxi, southern Henan, Hunan, western Hubei, Jiangxi, southern Shaanxi.